-Workers’ compensation is a unique insurance system that provides benefits to workers who sustain injuries on the job.
+Workers compensation is a unique insurance system that provides benefits to workers who sustain injuries on the job.
 The benefits, paid for by employers’ insurance companies, help employees pay for their work injury-related medical bills and stay afloat financially until they can return to work.
-The application process can be complicated, so workers should speak with a Charlotte workers’ compensation attorney to ensure they do not accidentally thwart their rights to benefits.
+The application process can be complicated, so workers should speak with a Charlotte workers comp lawyer to ensure they do not accidentally thwart their rights to benefits.

 Thankfully, federal and state laws now offer much needed protection for employees.
 Workers’ compensation functions as a financial safety net so that if ever you sustain injuries at work, you will have guaranteed, albeit temporary support.